tylerkennedy/DontTextHugo/content/blog/clicked-link-spam-text.md

 ---
 title: "I Clicked on a Link in a Spam Text: Here's What to Do Next"
+description: "Have you ever accidentally clicked on a link in a spam text?
+Find out what to do next to stay safe from spam text messages."
 date: 2021-08-21T15:18:00-04:00
 draft: false
 cover: